Krieg dem Kriege: Description

-The German pacifist Ernst Friedrich wished to enlighten people with this book by demonstrating the horrors of the First World War.
-The work becomes a "pacifist bible" that rallies the movement under the slogan "No more war."
+The German pacifist Ernst Friedrich aimed to enlighten people with this book by demonstrating the horrors of the First World War.
+The work became a "pacifist bible" rallying the movement under the slogan "No more war."

 Following the principle that a picture is worth a thousand words, the book makes use of images of war.
 One picture shows toys imitating weapons of war, below a caption reads : "Do not give these toys to your children!"
 It denounces the euphemistic language of war propaganda by pairing these words with violent photographs from the battlefield.
 A picture entitled "The field of honour" shows the naked corpse of a soldier dead from typhoid, interred in a hole in the ground.
 Another shows a mass of bodies collected in a ditch intended to be a mass grave, with the title "The Heroes' Tomb."
 The juxtapositions turn the jingoistic language into sarcastic commentary.

 The book shows soldiers and their battlefield mutilations.
 It shows a bedridden soldier with the mouth and lower jaw completely torn off.
-Friedrich quotes Marshal Paul Von Hindenburg: "War treats me like a spa bath!"
+Friedrich quotes Marshal Paul von Hindenburg: "War treats me like a spa bath!"
 Another quotes the words of Count von Moltke: "The most noble virtues of people are exposed in war!"